 Having your own holiday home liberates you from many of the anxieties of staying in a hotel.
 You don’t need to worry about being kept up all night by the amorous newlyweds next door who veer wildly from loud exclamations of passion to raging arguments.
 You don’t have to worry about just how clean the duvet really is and you never again need worry about how much it’s appropriate to tip.

 You can decorate your holiday home however the heck you want (although it’s probably best not to be too idiosyncratic in your decor if you’ll be renting it out while you’re at home).
 You can invite as many guests as you like over without drawing disapproving looks.
 Those who struggle to nod off in hotel rooms can get some well deserved kip and you can have a lie-in if you want without worrying about being rudely awakened by the maid.
 You can cook whatever you like, however you like and prepare your food to your own tastes without worrying about being misunderstood by the kitchen staff.
+And if you need certain adaptations like wheelchairs from Fenetic Wellbeing or toddler and baby equipment, you know that everything will already be in it’s place for you arrival.

 What’s more, if you choose to rent out your holiday home, you can expect much higher weekly returns on your investment than you might get from a buy-to-let property.
 You may also be eligible for certain tax breaks if your property is available for rent 210 says out of the year and occupied by tenants for 105 days of the year.
 This will qualify your property as an FHL or Furnished Holiday Let giving you potential capital allowances on a huge range of costs associated with maintaining your holiday home.